 The mayor breezes into the room, nods at Taïga and firmly shakes the Grey sisters’ hands.

 ‘Please excuse me, I had to attend to a problem with the interior design company.
 We’re having the whole City Hall redecorated and they’re supposed to finish before Christmas.
 At this rate I’ll still be in this time-worn office next Easter…’ He shuffles some papers around.
 ‘As you already know, the school presses charges against your daughter for vandalism and trespassing.’
 He holds a hand up to get some quiet, as Granny starts to protest.
-‘We know she wasn’t alone, but as she doesn’t want to tell us who her accomplices are, she will take the sentence.
+‘We know she wasn’t alone, but as she doesn’t want to tell us who her accomplices are, your granddaughter will have to take the sentence.
 Remember my slogan: “Mayor Ashcroft will make Falls Harbor the best place to live, from childhood to retirement”.’